Best memory care in Seattle

 How many Seattle facilities have a serious deficiency on file?

-Of the 15 licensed memory care facilities indexed in Seattle, 15 (100%) carry a documented inspection or investigation finding in the indexed inspection record.
+Of the 15 licensed memory care facilities indexed in Seattle, 13 (87%) carry a documented inspection or investigation finding in the indexed inspection record.
 Specific findings appear on each profile with inspection date and source link.
+StarlynnCare sources all deficiency data directly from state regulator records — no facility-side surveys or paid submissions are used.
+See the methodology for how deficiency classes are mapped across states.

 What should I look for on a memory care tour in Seattle?